 There are numerous WordPress plugins you can install on your website, but what are they?

-WordPress plugin is a peace of functionality that is added to your blog.
-It could be as simple as compressing an image, installing additional fonts, having form builder and as complicated as making a website backup, having a custom website builder or SEO plugin.
+WordPress plugin is a piece of functionality that is added to your blog.
+It could be as simple as compressing an image, installing additional fonts, having a form builder and as complicated as making a website backup, having a custom website builder or SEO plugin.

-One thing is worth of notice that the more plugins you install the slower will be your website.
-Thus, install only plugins that are essential for the current state of your website.
+One thing that is worthy of notice is that the more plugins you install, the slower your website will be.
+Thus, install only essential plugins for the current state of your website.
 Plugins that are not used should be uninstalled.

 Below I list all plugins that are essentials to run your blog.
-These plugins are the minimum best configuration to run this particular blog that is optimized for security, speed and images.
+These plugins are the minimum best configuration to run this particular blog optimized for security, speed and images.

-Antispam Bee will protect you against spamming.
-Once your website is open to the world, shortly, you will get a lot of spammy comments and email.
+Antispam Bee will protect you against spam.
+Once your website is open to the world, you will get many spammy comments and email shortly.
 This plugin will take care of it.

-This is must plugin (or any alternative) to have to secure your website against any type of intruders.
-It offer 30+ ways to lock down WordPress and protect your blog.
+This is a must plugin (or any alternative) to secure your website against any intruders.
+It offers 30+ ways to lock down WordPress and protect your blog.

 RankMath or Yoast SEO

-As you have probably heard already SEO is a key to your success.
-When posting a new blog post it is essential you use the right keywords and optimize your content to achieve a close to 100% score.
+SEO is a key to your success, as you have probably heard already.
+When posting a new blog post, you must use the right keywords and optimize your content to achieve a 100% score.

-This way you have a better chance to rank higher in Google.
-Ranking hire means more traffic, and more traffic means more customers in your blog.
+This way, you have a better chance to rank higher in Google.
+Ranking higher means more traffic, and more traffic means more customers in your blog.

 Both plugins have a free and paid version.
 I personally use RankMath as it is cheaper and has more functionality.

-In regards to keyword research I recommend Keysearch for any new blogger as it is a great tool to do a keyword research and it does not cost much.
+Regarding keyword research, I recommend Keysearch for any new blogger as it is a great tool to do keyword research, and it does not cost much.

 Site Kit by Google

-Once you install the plugin you need to connect it to Google Analytics to make it work.
+Once you install the plugin, you need to connect it to Google Analytics to work.

-Nothing is more important then having a nice and secure backup in case something goes wrong with your WordPress website.
-By using UpdraftPlus you can make backups on demand as well as schedule them everyday.
+Nothing is more important than having a nice and secure backup if something goes wrong with your WordPress website.
+Using UpdraftPlus, you can make backups on-demand and schedule them every day.

-Also, note that this is a WordPress backup plugin but you also have a daily backup with SiteGround – the hosting provider.
-Thus, using an additional plugins you have two secure backups.
+Also, note that this is a WordPress backup plugin, but you also have a daily backup with SiteGround – the hosting provider.
+Thus, using additional plugins, you have two secure backups.

 SG Optimizer (only SiteGround customers)

-It will also allow you setting up CDN (Content Delivery Network) for free to make your website being distributed across all continents for faster access.
+It will also allow you to set up CDN (Content Delivery Network) for free to make your website distributed across all continents for faster access.

-On top of everything SG Optimizer allows you to configure SSL certificate (provided for free by SiteGround)
+On top of everything, SG Optimizer allows you to configure an SSL certificate (provided for free by SiteGround)

 WP Rocket - the best optimization plugin

-However, if you decided to use a different hosting provider and you want to optimize your website WP Rocket is the way to go.
+However, if you decided to use a different hosting provider and optimize your website, WP Rocket is the way to go.